omidvosoughi/dicom-image-analysis/README.md

 ### 4. Upload DICOM Images

-Go to the above link and upload DICOM images using the provided dropzone.
+Go to the above link and upload DICOM images using the provided dropzone (As an example you can use provided DICOM image under `Example_Image/1-101.dcm`).
 The uploaded images will be processed by the backend, and the calculated volume.
 To highlight the distinctions between the original and thresholded images, a function has been implemented.
 This function plots both images and saves them into [backend/plots/](backend/plots/), alongside their respective histograms, providing a clear visual representation of the differences, as demonstrated in the following images.

 ![DICOM image](backend/plots/images.png "DICOM image")